ycdxsb/PocOrExp_in_Github/2015/README.md

 - [https://github.com/typcn/php-load-test](https://github.com/typcn/php-load-test) :  ![starts](https://img.shields.io/github/stars/typcn/php-load-test.svg) ![forks](https://img.shields.io/github/forks/typcn/php-load-test.svg)

 ## CVE-2015-4000
- The TLS protocol 1.2 and earlier, when a DHE_EXPORT ciphersuite is enabled on a server but not on a client, does not properly convey a DHE_EXPORT choice, which allows man-in-the-middle attackers to conduct cipher-downgrade attacks by rewriting a ClientHello with DHE replaced by DHE_EXPORT and then rewriting a ServerHello with DHE_EXPORT replaced by DHE, aka the &quot;Logjam&quot; issue.
+ The TLS protocol 1.2 and earlier, when a DHE_EXPORT ciphersuite is enabled on a server but not on a client, does not properly convey a DHE_EXPORT choice, which allows man-in-the-middle attackers to conduct cipher-downgrade attacks by rewriting a ClientHello with DHE replaced by DHE_EXPORT and then rewriting a ServerHello with DHE_EXPORT replaced by DHE, aka the "Logjam" issue.